iq-motion-control/iq-module-communication-doc/docs/communication_protocols/dronecan_protocol.rst

 * Bits [0, 7]: Indicate the value of :ref:`Power Safety's fault_now <power_safety_client_params>` value.
 Please refer to the linked documentation for an additional breakdown of these bits
 * Bit 8: Indicates that the module's :ref:`speed derate <speed_derate>` is less than 1 but greater than 0.
 This means the motor is approaching an over-speed condition
 * Bit 9: Indicates that the module's :ref:`microcontroller temperature derate <microcontroller_derate>` is less than 1 but greater than 0.
 This means that the microcontroller's temperature is getting dangerously high
 * Bit 10: Indicates that the module's :ref:`coil temperature derate <coil_temp_derate>` is less than 1 but greater than 0.
-This means that the coil's temperature is getting dangerously high
+This means that the coil temperature is getting dangerously high
 * Bit 11: Indicates that the module's measured voltage is greater than your drive's :ref:`v_max_start <brushless_drive>`.
 This typically indicates that the module is regenerating into a supply that cannot handle regenerated current, such as a typical benchtop power supply, and is limiting how much it regenerates to protect itself

 Refer to the `uavcan.protocol.NodeStatus section of Standard Data Types <https://dronecan.github.io/Specification/7._List_of_standard_data_types/#nodestatus>`_ in the specification